fantasyui-com/altjs/README.md

 # altjs
 Alternative JavaScript within Reason: A fluid lightweight framework for smoothest data patterns in the best of ways.

+## How Alternative?

+JavaScript treats data as something that does not change much, and if it does it won't have too much of consequence.
+In reality new data is constantly being pumped into the client from a pool of multiple users, the UI must update and potentially send out more updates, including local ones that will await a packet round trip.

+where we have the naive ```cat.name = 'Mr. Fluffy'``` we need ```update(data).then.updateUI()``` the standard ```... = 'Mr. Fluffy'``` is useless, far too low level.
+Alternative patterns such as Proxy, EventEmitter, ObjectStream go a long way, but leave out HTML, and the way we must do HTML is via ```getElementById()``` it is just how HTML works.

 ## Why?

 JSX like E4X (ECMAScript for XML) is a bad idea.
 Mixing Flux with GraphQL is a bad idea.